 READ THIS | A Complete Guide to the Lago di Sorapis Hike

-Getting to the Lago di Sorapis Hike
+How to get to the Lago di Sorapis Hike

 Take the 30/31 Passo Falzarego-Cortina-Tre Cime bus to the Passo Tre Croci stop.
-From here it’s a quick 5 minutes walk to the trailhead.
+From here, it’s a quick 5 minutes walk to the trailhead.
 Check the timetable here.

 Facilities on the Lago di Sorapis Hike

 The only hut is Rifugio Alfonso Vandelli, located a few minutes from the lake.
-The rifugio is only open for 3 months, from June 20th to September 20th, so plan accordingly.
+The rifugio is only open for three months, from June 20th to September 20th, so plan accordingly.
 Outside of these months, there are no facilities, not even toilets.

 The Torri del Vajolet / Vajolet Towers Hike

 TIME | 5 hours

 At the heart of the Catinaccio / Rosengarten massif lies this impressive cluster of 6 summits.
 The Torri del Vajolet / Vajolet Towers are popular with rock climbers but a million miles away from the hustle and bustle of places like Tre Cime di Lavaredo.
 With some of the best-located rifugi in the Dolomites, this is a day hike that you may well want to turn into an overnight!